chencindyj/chencindyj/README.md

 #### Hi, I’m Cindy

-- I work as a Data Scientist and graduated from the Quantitative Methods in the Social Sciences Masters program at Columbia University.
-I'm a creative problem-solver who really likes the challenge of making sense of data.
+- I work as a Data Scientist.
+I'm a creative problem-solver who thoroughly enjoys making sense of data and has the experience to prove it.

 #### How I got here

-- 🕰️ I have a background in business analytics and retail industry-based management consulting, and have long been involved in initiatives around women's advancement and empowerment.
-I studied business and multidisciplinary liberal arts (essentially a little bit of everything like physics, econ, French, linear algebra, and the political economy of media)
+- 🕰️ I have a background in business analytics and retail industry-based management consulting.
+I studied business and multidisciplinary liberal arts (essentially a little bit of everything like physics, econ, French, linear algebra, and the political economy of media), and recently completed my Masters degree in Quantitative Methods in the Social Sciences.

-> :hammer: Python, R (including building Shiny apps), PySpark, Databricks, Tableau, VBA, Alteryx, Excel
+> :hammer: Python, R (including building Shiny apps), SQL, Spark, Databricks, Tableau, VBA, Alteryx, Excel

 #### Where to find me:
 - 📫 Reach out to me on: